CAT / new pets

 - Contact your veterinarian to make sure your cat’s vaccinations are up-to-date and that your cat is healthy enough to travel.
 Always take a copy of your pet’s medical records with you.

-- Make sure your cat is microchipped.
+- Make sure your cat is microchipped and registered.

 - Confirm that your travel destination is cat-friendly.

 - Clearly label your cat’s carrier with your contact information.

 - Leave the carrier out for your cat to see, so it’s not completely new on travel day.